wo-language/wo/justifications.md

 I chose to make it the **value** by default as it would be more common and intuitive as one seems to want to ignore the index by nature of using the enhanced "for an item *in* items", possibly opting for a traditional `for i = 0; i < len; i++` otherwise, or just using `for i, _ : values {}` for access to the index.

-- That could be problematic when frequently using this when trying to modify arrays by their index, so range could be kept to mean "range of indices over"
+- That could be problematic when frequently using this when trying to modify arrays or slices by their index, so range could be kept to mean "range of indices over"

 ### The possibilities of variable declaration and assignment